top of page

 2.1 Jamaica’s International Obligations

-Jamaica is bound by multiple instruments that protect cultural rights, community heritage, economic participation, and disaster resilience, including:
+Jamaica is bound by multiple instruments that protect cultural rights, community heritage, economic participation, and disaster resilience.
+These include:

 • UNESCO Convention for the Safeguarding of Intangible Cultural Heritage (2003)